How to Set Up Feed to Post's Taxonomy Options (Categories, Tags, etc)

 - Choose the Taxonomy to use from the drop-down on the left, such as Category or Tags.

 - In this drop-down, taxonomies will show depending on the selected Post Type.

 - Then choose the terms for that taxonomy to apply to imported posts.

 - The buttons to the very right allow you to refresh the textbox-dropdown to get newly-added taxonomies or remove the section.
 The refresh button is particularly useful if you are adding or editing terms in another browser tab or window.

 - Lastly, you can apply any/all keyword filters for the selected terms.

 You can choose to add existing terms using the text-box dropdown field or tick the checkbox below it to auto create the terms from the original RSS feed.
-This will import the original categories and/or tags.

 Adding Categories and Tags, Explained

 Taxonomies can be divided into either Categories and Tags.

 Category is one of the pre-defined taxonomies in WordPress.
 It is used to sort and group content into different sections.
 A website publishing content on a variety of topics can divide their website into sections using categories.